 The base of the monument is surrounded with crenellated walls; the tower itself being of two storeys ornamented with balconies, the entire structure being of immense Manueline architectural interest.

 In the interior there are some fine ornamented ceilings, among the most exquisite in Portugal, while a room in one of the upper storeys affords a curious and sometimes revealing whispering-gallery quality, so be careful what you say about your fellow tourists!

-The Tower of Belém is a splendid relic of the past and its walls reverberate with Lisbon’s long and chequered history.
+The Tower of Belém is a splendid relic of the past and its walls reverberate with Portugal’s long and chequered history.
 Portugal’s intrepid adventurers set sail from a point very close by, often to return to that same spot with much pomp and ceremony (not to mention riches) many months, sometimes years, later.

 Originally, the tower stood proud some way out towards the middle of the River Tagus, but land reclamation has brought the shoreline closer.
 Nevertheless, it has always been a heart-warming landmark for sailors returning to Lisbon‘s welcoming shores over the centuries.

 Built as a fortress during Portugal’s golden Age of Discovery by Francisco d’Arruda, brother of Diogo d’Arruda, its true beauty lies in the decoration of an exterior adorned with stone rope carvings and Moorish-style watchtowers.